jinzhuyuwork/animal_feed_tracker/README.md

 ```
 ## Authentication

-* Uses Devise + JWT for token-based authentication.
+- Uses Devise + JWT for token-based authentication.

-* Include header in requests:
+- Include header in requests:
 ```
 Authorization: Bearer <your_jwt_token>
 ```
-* Tokens are issued on login and required for all protected endpoints.
+- Tokens are issued on login and required for all protected endpoints.

+## Authorization
+- Only admin users can create/update animals/feeds/formulations
+- All logged in users can view animals/feeds/formulations

 ## Testing

-* Minitest for unit, controller, and integration tests.
+- Minitest for unit, controller, and integration tests.

-* SimpleCov for test coverage:
+- SimpleCov for test coverage:
 ```
 bin/rails test
 open coverage/index.html
 ```

-* Integration tests cover API endpoints including controllers.
+- Integration tests cover API endpoints including controllers.

 ## Contributing

-* Fork the repository
+- Fork the repository

-* Create a feature branch
+- Create a feature branch

-* Commit your changes
+- Commit your changes

-* Push to branch
+- Push to branch

-* Open a pull request
+- Open a pull request

 ## License

-* MIT License
+- MIT License

 ## Contact

-* Email: janet.yu.2010@gmail.com
+- Email: janet.yu.2010@gmail.com

-* GitHub: jinzhuyuwork
+- GitHub: jinzhuyuwork